Laos

 The DSTIA Project focuses on:

-• Enhancing the technical capacities of the Ministry of Energy and Mines to effectively serve as a dam safety supervisory authority, mitigating disaster risks stemming from deficiencies in design, construction, maintenance, surveillance, and implementation of environmental and social safeguards.
+• Enhancing the technical capacities of the Ministry of Energy and Mines to effectively serve as a dam safety supervising authority, mitigating disaster risks stemming from deficiencies in design, construction, maintenance, surveillance, and implementation of environmental and social safeguards.

 • Strengthening the legal framework to align with international standards and providing support to the newly established Department of Industry Energy Safety Management.